rzeczuchy/rogueliche/README.md

-# roguelice
+# rogueliche
-Roguelike dungeon crawler in C# console.
+Rogueliche is a procedurally generated dungeon crawler in C# console.